Marans eggs and chicks will not be available in 2025.

 chicks are straight run/unsexed 2018

 We have been breeding our beloved Marans in assorted colours since 2012.
-Marans can be a challenge to breed when you consider such factors as dark egg colour, proper APA confirmation standards, feather colouring, shank feathering and temperament goals.
+Marans can be a challenge to breed when you consider such factors as dark egg colour, proper APA confirmation standards, feather colouring, shank feathering, and temperament goals.
 We have slowly improved our stock from one generation to the next using six unrelated lines in our breeding program from BC and QC.
-We will continue to select our darkest egg layers and breed them to our top show winning roosters to meet APA standards.
+We will continue to select our darkest egg layers and breed them into our top show-winning roosters to meet APA standards.
 These chickens are rare beauties and so are their unique eggs.

-Blue Marans eggs are a bit lighter or have more spotting then Black Copper Marans eggs.
+Blue Marans eggs are a bit lighter or have more spotting than Black Copper Marans eggs.
 Our White Marans eggs are a bit lighter than the Black Copper Marans eggs.
-However, White Marans are reported to be the calmest Marans chickens and we definitely agree.
+However, White Marans are reported to be the calmest Marans chickens and we agree.

 Though increasing in numbers, Marans chickens are still considered rare in the U.S. It was not until 2011, that the first variety of the Marans breed, the Black Copper Marans, was officially recognized as a standard chicken breed in the United States.
 The Black Copper Marans are the preferred egg of gourmet chefs and were the only egg Agent 007 would eat in the original James Bond novels.